smscully/python-aws-scripts/sg-rules-find-delete/README.md

 The `find_sg_rules` function uses the Boto3 `describe_security_group_rules` method to search for rules that match the values in the `IsEgress`, `IpProtocol`, `FromPort`, `ToPort`, and `CidrIpv4` command line arguments.

-If any matches are found, a conditional statement uses the value of the `IsEgress` argument to call either the `delete_sg_rules_ingress` or `delete_sg_rules_egress` function.
+If `find_sg_rules` returns any matches, a conditional statement uses the value of the `IsEgress` argument to call either the `delete_sg_rules_ingress` or `delete_sg_rules_egress` function.
 Separate functions are required to delete ingress and egress rules because Boto3 uses different methods for each rule type.

 ### Exit Codes
 If the script runs without an error, it returns an exit code of 0.
 Non-zero exit codes are as follows: